superstrong/who-is-out/README.md

 ### As the new `out@` user
 - Copy [this Sheet](https://docs.google.com/spreadsheets/d/17jFYPIpLOCNBJOKdDi1ej9i7ZkUhdYcvEq_eBqFZ6NU/edit?usp=sharing) and save to `My Drive`
 - Share it with yourself (your real email address) with full write access so you can access it easily in the future.
-(Note: if you edit the sheet at your personal account, be careful not to edit or run the *scripts* unless you're using the special out@ user.)
+    - Note: if you edit the sheet at your personal account, be careful not to edit or run the *scripts* unless you're using the special out@ user.
 - Recommended: Protect the `Instructions`, `Setup`, and `Flattened Groups` tabs so others don't mistakenly overwrite them
-- Add your email address to `A1` in the `Setup` tab
+- Add your own real email address to `A2` in the `Setup` tab -- this will list you as the maintainer
 - For each group that wants to use this, fill out the rows in the `Groups` tab.
 You can do it yourself or share with others.
-    - Recommended: For testing purposes, set the `Email Recipients` and `Share Calendar With` values in the `Groups` tab (columns D and E) to your own email address until you are ready to set it loose.
+    - Recommended: For testing purposes, set the `Email Recipients` and `Share Calendar With` values in the `Groups` tab (columns D and E) to your own email address until you are ready to set it loose and change to the real values.
     - Note: the group membership must be visible to the `out@<yourdomain>` user.
+If you run into a situation where the group restricts membership visibility, you'll need to contact an admin of that group and ask them to change it.

 - Open Tools -> Script editor...
 - In your script project, open Resources -> Cloud Platform Project...